NARKANDA VALLEY | TOP TOURIST PLACES TO VISIT & TOUR PACKAGES

 Peak Season: December to February

 At a distance of 47 km from Kufri, 60 km from Shimla, 132 km from Kasauli, 163 km from Kullu, 167 km from Chandigarh, 171 km from Mandi, 201 km from Manali, 285 km from Dehradun, 341 km from Rishikesh and 414 km from New Delhi, Narkanda is a quaint little hill town in Shimla district of Himachal Pradesh.
-Situated on the India - Tibet Road, it is one of the offbeat hill stations in Himachal Pradesh and among the must-visit places as part of Shimla Tour Packages.
+Situated on the India - Tibet Road, it is one of the offbeat hill stations in Himachal Pradesh and among the must-visit tourist places near Chandigarh.

 Situated at an altitude of 8600 ft, Narkanda is surrounded by tropical forests and the mighty Shivalik Range.
 This opulent town is known for its exquisite natural beauty with scenic views of snow-clad mountains, and dense forests.
 The area around Narkanda is also called the orchard region of Himachal, where cherry, apple, etc. are grown abundantly.
 Narkanda is popularly known as the 'Getaway to Apple Country' as it connects to Thanedar, the main apple belt of Himachal Pradesh where Satyananda Stokes started the apple cultivation.